• Skip to primary navigation

 Tiny black seeds in a small wooden measuring spoon.

 There has been a lot of buzz going around about chia for the last 5 years or so.
-If you look at the nutrition label below the recipe, you can see that chia seeds are high in fiber, but the basic chia seed nutrition stats don’t even tell the half of it.
-They’re amazing for you!
+The basic chia seed nutrition stats don’t lie – those tiny seeds are amazing!

 All that in a bowl of decadent tasting pudding?
 Sounds like a win-win to me.
 In fact, I think this is one of the recipes on this site that I have made the most.
 Its just so easy and I love having it lurking in the fridge for a healthy sweet snack that I can reach for instead of ice cream.